Am I Hispanic? It seems like such a simple question.

 Still, I want to claim my Hispanic heritage.

-This year, I became the faculty sponsor for our University’s Latinx club.
+In recent years, I became the faculty sponsor for our University’s Latinx club.
 This challenges me at my core but I want to lean into this part of my heritage.

 I may be homeless… but I am claiming that home nonetheless.